 Complete withdrawal of immunosuppression does not seem to be associated with improved prognosis, hence is not encouraged[41].
 However, immunosuppression might be associated with prolonged viral shedding following SARS-CoV-2 infection[42].
 The currently available data indicate that comorbidities, which are not uncommon among LT recipients, rather than immunosuppression per se, increase the risk of severe COVID-19 and death.
 Although data are not extensive, CNI immunosuppression might reduce the risk of severe disease and fatal outcomes presumably by suppressing the augmented immune response precipitated by SARS-CoV-2.
 MMF at high doses might be associated with disease severity.
-It should be taken into consideration that reduction in immunosuppression is associated with risk acute cellular rejection and graft loss.
+It should be taken into consideration that reduction in immunosuppression is associated with risk of acute cellular rejection and graft loss.
 In this context, most international societies recommend against modifications of CNI immunosuppression.
 MMF reduction or temporary withdrawal is justified in the context of moderate-severe disease.
 Tacrolimus has numerous drug-to-drug interactions, and vigilance is required with drugs used in the context of COVID-19, such as tocilizumab and ritonavir-boosted nirmatrelvir[43].

 IMMUNITY AND VACCINATION IN LT RECIPIENTS